canonical/data-science-stack/docs/explanation/dss-arch.rst

 At the application layer, DSS includes:

 * Jupyter Notebook: Open source environment that provides a flexible interface to organise DS projects and ML workloads.
-* MLflow: Open source platform for managing ML lifecycle, including experiment tracking and model registry.
+* MLflow: Open source platform for managing ML life cycle, including experiment tracking and model registry.
 * ML frameworks: DSS comes by default with PyTorch and Tensorflow.
 Users can manually add other frameworks, depending on their needs and use cases.

 Jupyter Notebooks
 ^^^^^^^^^^^^^^^^^

-A Jupyter Notebook is essentially a Kubernetes deployment, also known as `Pod`, running a Docker image with Jupyter Lab and a dedicated ML framework, such as `scikit-learn`, `Tensorflow` or `Pytorch`.
+A Jupyter Notebook is essentially a Kubernetes deployment, also known as `Pod`, running a Docker image with Jupyter Lab and a dedicated ML framework, such as Pytorch or Tensorflow.
 For each Jupyter Notebook, DSS mounts a host path directory-backed persistent volume to the data directory.
 All Jupyter Notebooks share the same persistent volume, allowing them to exchange data seamlessly.